apollographql/federation-subgraph-compatibility/README.md

 ### Default GITHUB_TOKEN doesn't work with forks

 Due to the security reasons, maximum `GITHUB_TOKEN` permission is set to **read** for PRs from public forked repositories ([source](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token)).
 If you want to run this action against PRs from forked repositories you will need to use Personal Access Token that was generated with appropriate permissions.
 See [Github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for more details.

+## Release

+This project is released through Github Actions.
+To release a new version simply run [release workflow](https://github.com/apollographql/federation-subgraph-compatibility/actions/workflows/release.yaml) with a target release version.
+Release workflow will automatically cut a new branch and tag the release.

 ## Contact